For a personal reply to your question or

 Author's Reply--March 30, 2010

 Hello, Charles, and thank you for your compliments.
-Among the Navy radiomen of
+Among the Navy radiomen of the

-assigned to the emergency radio room on the bridge of the
+the emergency radio room on the bridge of the

-Yorktown (CV 5) during the
+Yorktown (CV 5) during the battles in

-battles in the Coral Sea and at Midway.
+the Coral Sea and at Midway.

 I agree that it is very interesting that you found the Radioman’s experiences during